-If you have suffered either a physical or psychological injury as a result of a physical workplace assault by a service user, you may be entitled to claim compensation for your injuries, lost earnings and out of pocket expenses.
-This is particularly true if your employer was aware of the risks and did not take reasonable steps to address these.
+If you've suffered a physical or psychological injury because of a physical workplace assault by a service user, you may be entitled to claim compensation.
+This is particularly true if your employer was aware of the risks and didn't take reasonable steps to address them.

 While it’s possible for a workplace assault to occur in most work environments, some jobs do carry a greater risk than others.
-Health and social care workers who provide care to members of the public with complex needs may be exposed to a higher level of risk than those working in an office, for example.
+For example, health and social care workers who provide care to individuals with complex needs may be exposed to a higher level of risk.

-Employers have a ‘duty of care’ to ensure the safety of employees and should take reasonable steps to ensure that safety standards are met.
-Where a patient / service user has a history of violence or has exhibited violent and aggressive behaviour, it’s important for employers to assess any risk of physical assault that may be posed.
+Employers have a duty of care to ensure the safety of employees and should take reasonable steps to ensure that safety standards are met.
+If a service user has a history of violence or has exhibited violent and aggressive behaviour, it’s important for employers to assess any risk of physical assault.
 Comprehensive risk assessments should be carried out and steps should be taken to reduce these risks wherever possible.

-For example, if a patient / service user poses a greater risk than others, for any reason, then it’s important for the employer to consider how many staff should be allocated to care for that individual.
-It’s also important for the employer to ensure that these members of staff are properly trained, for example in physical restraint techniques and de-escalation methods with the focus being on the needs of the individual patient / service user.
+For example, if one service user poses a greater risk than others, the employer should consider how many staff should care for that individual.
+It’s also important for the employer to ensure that these members of staff are properly trained.
+This might include training in physical restraint techniques and de-escalation methods, with the focus being on the needs of the individual patient or service user.

-It may be that the needs of the patient / service user are so great that they should be transferred to a more appropriate care facility or a review of the patient / service user’s medication carried out to ensure that their medication is appropriate.
+It may be that the needs of the service user mean that a transfer to a more appropriate care facility is needed.
+Or a review of their medication might be needed to make sure it's appropriate.

-If an employer is aware of potential risks to an employee’s safety and has not taken reasonable steps to address these risks, resulting in a workplace assault, the employee may be entitled to make a personal injury claim for compensation.
+If an employer is aware of potential risks to an employee’s safety and hasn't taken reasonable steps to address these risks, resulting in a workplace assault, the employee may be entitled to make a personal injury claim for compensation.